jensbuehl/alexa-wonder-do-it/README.md

-You may find useful information in the overview / post mortem slides (unfortunately in German as of now).
+You may find useful information in the overview / post mortem slides [here](https://github.com/jensbuehl/alexa-wonder-do-it/tree/dev/documentation)

 Due to other commitments I can no longer maintain the further development of this skill. (e.g. adjust to updated MS Graph API, support more languages, full 2-way-sync,...)